-The Concrete5 team have been busy recently, releasing version 5.7, before updating it twice.
+The Concrete5 team has been busy recently, releasing version 5.7, before updating it twice.
 They've also released some developer resources for anybody wanting to delve into the code.

-Version 5.7 brought about a myriad of updates, and Concrete5 have continued to add to it since.
+Version 5.7 brought about a myriad of updates, and Concrete5 has continued to add to it since.
 The result?
 A long, long list of new stuff for Concrete5 users to enjoy.

 “For the first time in 6 years, we’ve decided to not put backward compatibility first and foremost.
 We really wanted to have a clean slate, so we could embrace ideas that involved deep changes to the system.”